10 Happy New Year’s Books for Kids

 This cute book shows kids what it really means to make a resolution.
 Squirrel’s simple question: “What is a resolution?” is such a valid question that your students may ask!
 (Depending on their age.)

-Squirrel gets help from her friend Bear to learn what resolutions are and how to help her friends set their resolutions too.
+Squirrel gets help from her friend Bear to learn what resolutions are.
+Not only this, but she also learns how to help her friends set their resolutions too.

 More Ideas & Classroom Resources for the New Year